apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gators Win an Instant Classic, Earn Trip to College World Series**
+**China Box Office: ‘Furiosa’ and ‘Civil War’ Both Fizzle**

-You can read more about it [here](https://floridagators.com/news/2024/6/9/gators-baseball-gators-win-an-instant-classic-earn-berth-in-college-world-series.aspx).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/china-box-office-furiosa-civil-war-fizzle-1235918316/).

 ## Requirements
 - Python 3.8